 - Agreed value is not always available.
 Sometimes it may only be an option with comprehensive cover, and some insurers don’t offer it at all.

-- Sub-limits: These are limitations on the amount of coverage for certain items in the policy.
+- Sub-limits restrict the amount you can claim for certain items in the policy.
 For example, your policy might specify a maximum of $500 for broken glass claims, and $1,000 total for all modifications.
-Whether or not you opt for an agreed value policy, the sub-limits will still restrict the amount you can claim.

 How much should I insure my car for?